Last week, the Bank of Canada released the new $50 banknote into circulation. Have you had the chance to see one yet?

-The new $50 is a polymer bank note made of a more durable material.
-It has what the Bank of Canada describes as “a unique combination of state-of-the-art security features, making them the most secure bank notes ever issued in Canada”.
+The new $50 is a polymer banknote made of more durable material.
+It has what the Bank of Canada describes as “a unique combination of state-of-the-art security features, making them the most secure banknotes ever issued in Canada”.
 Last year, over 50,000 counterfeit bank notes were circulated within Canada.
 This is actually a small amount when you consider that over 500,000 counterfeit notes were in circulation within Canada in 2004.

-Familiarizing yourself with what a genuine bank note looks like is one way to protect yourself against fraud.
-The new $50 bank note has a few new security features including a transparent window, metallic ink, and hidden numbers.
+Familiarizing yourself with what a genuine banknote looks like is one way to protect yourself against fraud.
+The new $50 banknote has a few new security features including a transparent window, metallic ink, and hidden numbers.
 You can find a list of the new security features on the Bank of Canada’s “Polymer Series” webpage.
-You will also find a video there that walks you through these features.

-If you are presented with currency which you suspect is counterfeit, here are some suggestions on how to approach the situation:
+If you are presented with currency that you suspect is counterfeit, here are some suggestions on how to approach the situation:

 - If you are in a safe place, refuse the note as you suspect it may be counterfeit.